Solar system FAQ’s Answered

 Which direction do solar panels need to face in Perth?

-The best direction for solar panels to be installed is north facing, and buildings with an unshaded north facing roof are best.
+Technically, the best direction for solar panels to be installed is north facing, and buildings with an unshaded north facing roof are best.
 However, east/west solar panels could be a good option depending on the installation.
-Alternative roof orientation can impact the productivity of the solar power system.
+Moreover, alternative roof orientation can impact the productivity of the solar power system.
 Enerklean can assess whether your roof is suitable for solar panels.

 Does solar power need a new switchboard and/or meter?

 To install a grid-connected solar power system in your building, a compatible switchboard and bi-directional meter are required.
 The new meter allows the solar energy produced by your new energy system to interact with the main power grid and the loads in your building.

 Any energy you sell to the power grid needs to be measured.
 As a result, a bi-directional meter allows energy use to be measured in both directions (both buy and sell) as opposed to the pre-existing one-way meter.

 Enerklean is able to help you determine if your meter and switchboard are compatible and we also give price estimates for upgrades if required.